Have to be prepared in case Kashmir issue is raised: Suriname ahead of UNGA | Devdiscourse

 "I will be meeting PM Modi on the sidelines of the UNGA, and the issue of Article 370 related to Kashmir perhaps could figure," the Surinamese vice president said.
 Meanwhile, India's Foreign Secretary Vijay Gokhale on Thursday said the focus of Prime Minister Modi's week-long visit to the US from Saturday to attend the UNGA will not be on terrorism, but on highlighting India's achievements and its global role.

 "Agriculture and tourism are two major sectors where there is a huge potential for cooperation between the two countries.
-And, we are also going to open our airspace," Ashwin said.
-He said he was visiting India on the invitation of two educational institutions.
+And, we are also going to open our airspace," he said.
+Adhin said he was visiting India on the invitation of two educational institutions.

-Senior BJP leader Sakshi Maharaj, Manoj Tiwari, Yoga guru Ramdev, among others also attended the event.
+Senior BJP leaders Sakshi Maharaj, Manoj Tiwari, Yoga guru Ramdev, among others also attended the event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)